 In large truck collisions, speeding was one of the leading causes.
 Speeding in hazardous road conditions can increase the risk of collision, injury, and fatality.
 Speeding combined with icy roads, low visibility, and other factors, large vehicle speeding puts many lives at risk.

 According to one of the best Houston commercial truck injury law firm, other causal factors of big rig collisions included driver decision errors and driver fatigue.

 In some situations, truck drivers will try to blame an accident on bad weather.
 In doing so, they try to sidestep liability for themselves and the fleet companies.
 But if speeding, fatigue, negligence, or poor judgment were to blame, it is necessary that take responsibility.

 Some employers might also be liable in bad weather commercial truck collisions.
 Employers usually choose the route.
 If the employer does not explore the risk factors of bad weather, it can easily lead to an accident.

 An experienced truck accident attorney can help you to assess the situation to determine who is at fault.
 You shouldn’t have to fight the trucking company legal teams and insurance agents alone—hire a car injury lawyer in Houston who puts your interests first.

 Call an Experienced Truck Accident Lawyers in West Houston

-Have you or someone you know been in an 18-wheeler crash?
+Have you or someone you know lost a loved one in an 18-wheeler crash?
 A death attorney in Houston Texas can help.
 Our firm specializes in various big rig collisions, including bad-weather-related truck accidents.